If the person you want to help can still manage their money

-You can reassure them that a power of attorney doesn’t have to be used straight away and they can keep control of their own affairs for as long as they are able to do so.
+You can reassure them it doesn’t have to be used straight away and they can keep control of their own affairs for as long as they are able to do so.

-It’s much easier to set up a power of attorney when the person is still well enough to do it.
+It’s essential to set up a lasting power of attorney when the person is still well enough to do it.

-If you wait until they can’t make their own decisions it will be too late and you have to apply to a court for permission to manage their finances and the process takes longer and is much more expensive.
+If you wait until they can’t make their own decisions it will be too late and you have to apply to a court for permission to manage their finances which takes longer and is much more expensive.

 Set money aside for a special purpose – trusts